30 Crazy Facts about the U.S. Army

 The Army is one of the oldest and longest lasting institutions in America.
 It’s been around for 243 years, and with the United States spending more on the military than the next eight highest-spending countries combined, it’s not going anywhere anytime soon.

 In fact, thanks to its rich history, there is a wealth of trivia about the U.S. Army that you might not know.
 If you’re curious to learn more, we’ve rounded up 30 crazy facts about the U.S. Army, each more unbelievable than the last.
-And for even more insight into the armed forces, check out these 30 Celebrities Who Served in the Military.

 The Army Is Older Than the Country